christian-brice/LIBRA-ROS2-Tools/docs/REALSENSE.md

 ## Notes

+- A **latency testing tool** is provided in the `realsense-ros` repo, although it must be explicitly built.

+    ```bash
+    cd ros2_ws/
+    colcon build --cmake-args '-DBUILD_TOOLS=ON'
+    # Standard RealSense node
+    ros2 launch realsense2_camera rs_intra_process_demo_launch.py intra_process_comms:=false
+    # RealSense node using zero-copy communication (see "efficient intra-process communication" note below)
+    ros2 launch realsense2_camera rs_intra_process_demo_launch.py intra_process_comms:=true
+    ```

 - The **coordinate systems** differ between the ROS 2 (robot) and optical (camera) models.
 Some [tf](http://wiki.ros.org/tf) topics are automatically published which allow you to transform between them.
 For more information, see the [explanation in the realsense-ros README](https://github.com/IntelRealSense/realsense-ros?tab=readme-ov-file#ros2robot-vs-opticalcamera-coordination-systems).

 - It's possible to **enable high dynamic range (HDR) on the depth module**, although at the time of writing (2025/2/5) this disables auto-exposure, requiring you to manually find appropriate exposure and gain values for your environment.
 Note that using HDR with quick movements may, conversely, introduce artifacts.
 For instructions on how to enable and adjust HDR, see the bullet points for the `hdr_merge` and `depth_module.hdr_enabled` parameters in the ["Post-Processing Filters" section of the realsense-ros README](https://github.com/IntelRealSense/realsense-ros?tab=readme-ov-file#post-processing-filters).
 There is also a [whitepaper](https://dev.intelrealsense.com/docs/high-dynamic-range-with-stereoscopic-depth-cameras) on the matter.

+- The Realsense node is capable of outputting a *LOT* of information, putting a strain on your computer's resources.
+To minimize CPU load, check out the instructions for setting up **efficient intra-process communication** in the [corresponding section of the realsense-ros README](https://github.com/IntelRealSense/realsense-ros?tab=readme-ov-file#efficient-intra-process-communication).
+    - Note: compressed images are not supported.